Last updated on 23rd February 2023

 If you’re talking brand loyalty, Apple have created the blueprint.
 Their army of loyal fans aren’t just Apple users – they’re Apple promoters.
 Many of them will buy multiple Apple products, no matter what the cost.

-This year Apple was voted the UK’s coolest brand for the 9th consecutive year.
+In late 2022 Apple was voted the best global brand for the 10th consecutive year.

 And it’s hard to think of another brand that has managed to achieve the same adoration and fan base that this brand has…